9 Healthy Reasons You Should Eat More Cranberries

 While cranberry juice won’t cure a urinary tract infection, it can prevent one in the first place.
 “Cranberries have been shown to reduce the incidence and recurrence of urinary tract infections (UTIs) in men, women and children,” says Carlene Thomas, RDN, founder of OhCarlene.
 Staying hydrated helps too, so try sipping on a cool fruit-infused water.

 Cranberries are high in natural fiber and contain about 4.6 grams per serving.
 This hit of fiber keeps your digestive tract moving along and prevents constipation.
 It also keeps you full, preventing afternoon sugar cravings and too much snacking.
-Can’t wait until dinner?
-Try one of these healthy snacks to get you through.

 Reduces Blood Sugar

 Cranberries get their signature tart flavor from their low sugar content.
 They’re one of the lowest sugar fruits and can even help control blood sugar.
 Try drinking a small cup of low-sugar cranberry juice every morning or tossing dried cranberries on a fresh arugula salad for lunch to get the benefits.
+You can also learn how to make your own cranberry sauce from scratch.

 Improves Gut Health